cdhivy/adidoks/content/docs/getting-started/advanced.md

----
-layout: page
-title: Advanced
-description: >
++++
+title = "Advanced"
-  This chapter covers advanced topics, such as offline support and custom JS builds.
-Codings skills are recommended.
+description = "This chapter covers advanced topics, such as offline support and custom JS builds.
+Codings skills are recommended." draft = false weight = 20 sort_by = "weight" template = "docs/page.html
-hide_description: true
-draft = false
-weight = 20
-sort_by = "weight"
-template = "docs/page.html
----
++++

 This chapter covers advanced topics, such as offline support and custom JS builds.
 Codings skills are recommended.